RRANN Student Services

 - We have mentors that proactively offer support to RRANN students throughout the Nursing program.

-- We have private lactation rooms with a fridge available for students.
+- We have a private lactation room (HSB A105) available Monday-Friday (8a-5p) with a fridge available for students.

 - We have a student lounge with free coffee and snacks.